appcoreopc/klinifyWeb/README.md

 # klinifyWeb

-Setup instruction
+#1 Setup instruction

-Installing all the depdencencies.
+##2 Installing all the depdencencies.

 Please run

-npm install
+1. npm install

-Next run webpack to build and package
+Next run 'webpack' to build and package

-webpack
+2. webpack

-Then open 'index.html'
+3 Then open 'index.html'